codeskyblue/gosuv/README.md

 go build -tags bindata
 ```

-## Usage
+## Quick start
-Start server in the background
+After you installed gosuv, the first thing is to start server.

 ```sh
 gosuv start-server